aaronrfinney/VAMP-MSM/README.md

 This repository contains scripts and input files to generate the data used in 'A Variational Approach to Determine Two-Step Crystallisation Reaction Coordinates' by A. R. Finney and M. Salvalaglio.
 Please cite:

 A recent version of LAMMPS with the colloid package installed is required to run the simulations.
 A verson of PLUMED beyond v.
 2.5 is required with the crystallisation module installed.
+(PLUMED-driver.zip is available at PLUMED-NEST).
 To run the Python scripts and interactive notebooks, numpy, scipy, seaborn, scikit-learn, mdanalysis , pyemma and deeptime are all reqired.